-Passport applications may be refused by BCMS if you apply late.
-If so, the animal(s) will be registered on the CTS and you will receive a notice of registration (CPP35); this is not a cattle passport.
-The animal(s) will not be eligible for slaughter for human consumption and cannot be sold or moved from the holding except under a pre-movement licence to a hunt kennel or knacker's yard.
+Passport applications may be refused by ScotEID if you apply late.
+If so, the animal(s) will be registered and you will receive a notice of registration; this is not a cattle passport.
+The animal(s) will not be eligible for slaughter for human consumption and cannot be sold or moved live from the holding except under a

-Options for cattle that do not have passports
+What can I do with cattle that do not have passports?

-In the first instance, you may consider appealing against BCMS's refusal to issue passports.
+In the first instance you may consider appealing against ScotEID's refusal to issue passports.
 Grounds for appeal are limited and you will need to provide evidence to show there were exceptional circumstances that stopped you making the application on time - for example:

-- postal delays are a common reason for appeal, but BCMS will require independent evidence, such as a certificate of posting (you are advised to ask for a certificate of posting for any paper applications) - those outside your control ('acts of God'), such as major floods, regional or national power failures, or postal strikes - personal circumstances, including a death in the family, a sudden serious illness and theft of or damage to your farm records or computer - mistakes made by BCMS or a breakdown of CTS
+- postal delays are a common reason for appeal, but ScotEID will require independent evidence, such as a certificate of posting (you are advised to ask for a certificate of posting for any paper applications) - those outside your control ('acts of God'), such as major floods, regional or national power failures, or postal strikes - personal circumstances, including a death in the family, a sudden serious illness, and theft of or damage to your farm records or computer - mistakes made by ScotEID or a breakdown of ScotMoves / ScotMoves+